xiangxiecrypto/xiangxiecrypto.github.io/_posts/2024-08-28-zkAttestation.md

 **Attestation**, refers to the process of verifying the authenticity or integrity of information, **typically involving the verification of the source or origin of data, software, or hardware.** Attestation ensures that the entity providing the information is genuine and has not been tampered with or compromised.

-**Attestation revolves around verifying the source of data, typically tied to an attester that furnishes the attestation.
+**Attestation revolves around verifying the source of data, typically tied to an attestor that furnishes the attestation.
 Conversely, proof encompasses a broader concept, centering on general statements and claims.
 It's essential to recognize that asserting the source of data is itself a claim.**

 **An example of proof.** In the blockchain, a simple example of a proof is when a user, owning the matching private key of an address, signs a transaction.
 This signed transaction serves as a "proof" to demonstrate ownership and the ability to spend the assets associated with that address.